A Canonical Semi-Deterministic Transducer: Learning with translation queries

 \subsubsection{Generating an array of all valid antichains}

 In order to simplify the presentation of the algorithms, we will not include the algorithms for several simple functions.
-In particular, we will assume that $LEXORDER(A)$ takes an array, $A$, as an input and returns an array with the same contents as $A$, but in lexicographic order. $LLEXORDER(A)$ performs the same function, but for the $<_{llex}$-ordering.
-LEX-LEAST and LLEX-LEAST will be applied to sets and arrays and will return the $<_{lex}$- and $<_{llex}$-least member, respectively.
+In particular, we will assume that $\lexorder(A)$ takes an array, $A$, as an input and returns an array with the same contents as $A$, but in lexicographic order. $\llexorder(A)$ performs the same function, but for the $<_{llex}$-ordering. $\lexleast$ and $\llexleast$ will be applied to sets and arrays and will return the $<_{lex}$- and $<_{llex}$-least member, respectively.
 For sets of strings $P$ and $S$, we will use the operations $P^{-1}S$ and $P*S$ as built-in arithmetic operations.
 Given an input string, $x$, output strings, $Z$ and $W$, and a set of translation pairs, $\mathcal D$, the function $COMPARE(x,Z,W,\mathcal D)$ returns \textsc{true} if, for every $\langle x,ZR \rangle, \langle x,WS \rangle \in \mathcal D$, the queries $[x,WR]_f$ and $[x,ZS]_f$ return values of \textsc{true}.
 Otherwise, $COMPARE(x,Z,W,\mathcal D)$ returns \textsc{false}.
 Applying the same notation used above, if $x$ is an input string, then $\hat{x}$ is the $<_{llex}$-least member of $L$ extending $x$.
 Using these functions, we define an algorithm to create a list of all valid antichains when considering the tree of outputs of a single input string.

 One of the inputs of Algorithm \ref{VAC-alg} is the ``current least translation prefix of $x$''.
-The current translation prefix will converge to the $<_{llex}$-least output string generated along the unique path corresponding to $x$. $X_{\ell}$ provides a canonical output prefix for testing outputs using translation queries. \begin{multicols}{2} The first step of Algorithm \ref{VAC-alg} restricts $\mathcal D$ to the tree of translation pairs whose second component extends the least translation prefix.
+The current translation prefix will converge to the $<_{llex}$-least output string generated along the unique path corresponding to $x$. $X_{\ell}$ provides a canonical output prefix for testing outputs using translation queries.
+The first step of Algorithm \ref{VAC-alg} restricts $\mathcal D$ to the tree of translation pairs whose second component extends the least translation prefix.
 Every antichain of the tree must contain a prefix of the $<_{llex}$-least member of the tree.
 Because of the linear ordering of the valid antichains (see Theorem \ref{ac-linear}), there is at most one valid antichain for each prefix of the least member of the tree.
-COMPARE is used to look for matching nodes to form valid antichains. \columnbreak
+COMPARE is used to look for matching nodes to form valid antichains.
+As can be seen in the figure, all valid antichains include prefixes of the $<_{llex}$-least member and no two valid antichains contain the same prefix.
+This provides both a bound on the number of valid antichains and a convenient method to search for the valid antichains.